-- space object (space object) an object reference - key (scalar/table) value to be matched against the index key, which may be multi-part. - Return the tuples whose primary-key fields are equal to the fields of the passed key.
-If the number of passed fields is less than the number of fields in the primary key, then only the passed fields are compared, so select $\{1,2\}$ will match a tuple whose primary key is $\{1,2,3\}$ .
+- space_object (space_object) an object reference - key (scalar/table) value to be matched against the index key, which may be multi-part. - options (table/nil) none, any or all of the same options that index_object:select allows: - options.iterator (type of iterator) - options.limit (maximum number of tuples) - options.offset (number of tuples to skip) - Return the tuples whose primary-key fields are equal to the fields of the passed key.
+If the number of passed fields is less than the number of fields in the primary key, then only the passed fields are compared, so select $\{1,2\}$ will match a tuple whose primary key is $\{1,2,3\}$.